 What is realistic for you?

 It’s important to be realistic about your academic record and abilities and focus on schools that match them.
 Before you invest time and money in applying to any school, do a little homework: find out the average GPA, test scores for freshmen, and the percentage of applicants who are accepted.
 With trends in college admission constantly shifting with each new incoming college class, use this knowledge to consider a wide range of colleges.
-Some schools that used to be more selective may be pulling from a wider pool of students or a lesser-known colleges could be improving their offerings and drawing in more applicants.
+Some schools that used to be more selective may be pulling from a wider pool of students or lesser-known colleges could be improving their offerings and drawing in more applicants.
 Many schools are also changing admission requirements, such as going test-optional.
 You should also consider the cost of tuition, the percentage of students who receive financial aid, and the average amount received.
-This information will help you decide what schools you will likely get into as well as helping you and your family decide whether the school will be financially feasible.
+This information will help you decide what schools you will likely get into as well as help you and your family decide whether the school will be financially feasible.

 How independent are you?

 Are you looking forward to a complete change of scene in college, or do you prefer the possibility of spending an occasional weekend at home?
 In some cases, applying to a school farther away from home might actually increase your chance of getting accepted.
 “Geographic diversity is a prized commodity for a college community,” says Michael Maxey, current president and former Dean of Admissions and Financial Aid at Roanoke College in Salem, Virginia.
-“A student coming from an underrepresented area can be positive [factor] in the admission process.”
+“A student coming from an underrepresented area can be a positive [factor] in the admission process.”
 Also consider your lifestyle.
 Some students thrive in environments where they have a great deal of autonomy.
 Others prefer to have a little handholding, at least during the first year.
 Talk to current college students about the campus style—are students expected to follow strict rules and regulations or is the campus environment more laidback?

 Related: Embracing Your College Independence